 You are new graduate when you have recieved your last grade

 There are several ways you can finish your studies:

 - An oral exam where you defend your thesis or bachelor project

-- A thesis or bachelor project.
-In this case the date of your last exam is when your supervisor and examiner have signed a pre-approval or you have obtained your grade
+- A thesis or bachelor project where you have recieved your last grade or when your supervisor and examiner have signed a pre-approval (forhåndsgodkendelse).

 It is a requirement that all grades have been awarded and all student activities have stopped.
 Student activities include participating in tutorials, exams or defending a thesis etc.

 You can continue with your part-time student job, when you are unemployed.
 In this case, you can apply for supplementary unemployment benefits.
 You do this by stating that you will continue working at a part-time job, when you fill out the unemployment benefit application (Ledighedserklæring).

 If, on the other hand, you are considering quitting your student job, it is important that you resign and do so before you finish your studies.
 You will get a quarantine of 3 weeks, if you quit the job after completing your education.
 This means that you cannot get unemployment benefits for 3 weeks.
 Therefore, please contact us well in advance, if you are considering quitting your student job.

 Become a member as a bachelor and secure your benefits